 Install wire mesh fencing

-Can moth balls deter snakes?
 Well, after evaluating multiple real-life cases, the use of mothballs to deter snakes has been proven ineffective.
-This myth is probably being shared by coaxing salespeople who want to sell their product to uninformed customers.
+This myth is probably being shared by coaxing salespeople who want to sell their products to uninformed customers.

 Alternatively, if you find snakes irritating, the best method to get rid of them is by following the steps outlined above.
 Not only are they effective, but they are also easy to implement.